MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 `printenv` command runs, it will happen inside the `ubuntu:16.04` container.

 > [!Note]
-> Due to a bug, you must currently specify "Hosted Ubuntu 1604" as the
+> You must specify "Hosted Ubuntu 1604" as the
 > pool name in order to run containers.
-Other pools will not work.
+Other pools won't work.
-> In September 2018, we expect to remove the need to specify a pool.
+> In the future, we intend to remove the need to specify a pool.

 ## Multiple jobs